-‘Pokemon GO’: Pokemon Day Event Launches Feb 26 In Time For 21st Anniversary
+‘Pokemon GO’: Pokemon Day Event Launches Feb.
+26 In Time For 21st Anniversary

 And of course, Nintendo and the Pokemon Company are not letting another year slip by without offering a couple of events for the Pokemon trainers that stood by their side throughout the years.

 Pokemon GO, which has metaphorically risen from its almost-ashes with the latest update that added the second generation Pokemon into the mobile game’s Pokedex, is, of course, included in the anniversary festivities.
-In fact, Destructoidreports, one special Pokemon will be seen roaming the Pokemon GO wilds starting tomorrow, and will only be available throughout the limited run of the anniversary event.
+In fact, Destructoid reports, one special Pokemon will be seen roaming the Pokemon GO wilds starting tomorrow and will only be available throughout the limited run of the anniversary event.

-The Pokemon Company announces at its Pokemon GO Pokemon Day landing page:
+The Pokemon Company announces at its Pokemon GO Pokemon Day landing page.

 Everyone’s favorite Pokemon, Pikachu, will be donning a special party hat in Pokemon GO starting tomorrow, February 26, as a special event included in the roster of Pokemon events to celebrate Pokemon’s 21st anniversary.
 Pokemon GO‘s special Pikachu event will be leading the Pokemon Day celebration since it is the first Pokemon-themed event to launch next week.